ameares/dbforminator/mission.md

  - Each column has a database identifier (e.g. battery_voltage), a label (e.g. Battery Voltage), and a type (e.g. DECIMAL).
  - The GUI shows the entry label with a field alongside for the user to fill in.
  - For the datetime type, the field is filled in with the current datetime.
+ - Use python logging to log errors and debug messages.
  - Use git to manage the project.

 # YAML File Structure: